Computing the Density of the Positivity Set for Linear Recurrence Sequences: Introduction

-Although we do not yet know how to decide whether the sequence has infinitely many positive entries, we can decide whether there are \emph{many} of them, in the sense of having non-zero density, using \Cref{th:den 1}.
+Although we do not yet know how to decide whether the sequence has infinitely many positive entries, we can decide whether there are \emph{many} of them, in the sense of having non-zero density, using \autoref{th:den 1}.
 Another point of view is that the question ``is the density 0?'' over-approximates the question ``is the positivity set finite?'', because a positive answer to the latter implies the same for the former.
-However, for the family of diagonalisable sequences, the implication becomes an equivalence --- the two questions are the same: \begin{theorem} In a diagonalisable sequence the positivity set is finite if and only if its density is zero. \end{theorem} \Cref{th:den 1} and \Cref{th:diagonalisable exact} together imply the main theorem of \cite{ouaknine14_ultim_posit_decid_simpl_linear_recur_sequen}, that ultimate positivity is decidable for diagonalisable \lrs.
+However, for the family of diagonalisable sequences, the implication becomes an equivalence --- the two questions are the same: \begin{thm} In a diagonalisable sequence the positivity set is finite if and only if its density is zero. \end{thm} \autoref{th:den 1} and \autoref{th:diagonalisable exact} together imply the main theorem of \cite{ouaknine14_ultim_posit_decid_simpl_linear_recur_sequen}, that ultimate positivity is decidable for diagonalisable \lrs.
 However the proof has the same ingredients, in particular a result on the growth of \lrs by Evertse, van~der Poorten and Schlickewei, which is based on a lower bound for sums of $S$-units, itself based on the deep ``subspace theorem'' of Schmidt.

-The main theorem of this paper says that we can compute densities to arbitrary precision: \begin{theorem} There is a procedure that inputs a \lrs $\sq {u_n}$ and a rational number $\epsilon\in\rat$, and computes some $\delta'$, such that $|\delta-\delta'|<\epsilon$, where $\delta$ is the density of the positivity set of $\sq{u_n}$. \end{theorem} The complexity is the same as for the density 1 problem; the problem is in \pspace in the input and $\lceil\epsilon^{-1}\rceil$, but it drops to polynomial time when the order of the sequence is fixed.
+The main theorem of this paper says that we can compute densities to arbitrary precision: \begin{thm} There is a procedure that inputs a \lrs $\sq {u_n}$ and a positive rational number $\epsilon\in\rat$, and computes some $\delta'$, such that $|\delta-\delta'|<\epsilon$, where $\delta$ is the density of the positivity set of $\sq{u_n}$. \end{thm}

+The complexity is the same as for the density 1 problem; the problem is in \pspace in the description of the \lrs and $\lceil\epsilon^{-1}\rceil$, but it drops to polynomial time when the order of the sequence is fixed.